This Affordable Camper Van Is Somehow Under $50k

 How much should you spend on a camper van?

 This is a very subjective question and one without a “correct” answer.
-However, your bank account will likely help most people figure out their budgetary restrictions pretty quickly.
+However, your bank account will likely help figure out your budgetary restrictions pretty quickly.
 Considering how EarthRoamers start around half a million dollars, most people don’t need much advice there.

 But, the average market price for the new, built-out camper vans tends to be somewhere around the $80,000-$100,000 mark.
 So any camper that comes in at nearly half of that is noteworthy, indeed.